 Anker’s 21W Folding Powerport Solar charger is one of my favorite technological lifesavers.
 The power port is like a power bank, only this time it’s powered up by the sun, not from the electricity flowing from your wall outlet.

 This makes it a very versatile product.
-Not only does it produce power for your device when you’re on the go, it also helps you get introduced to solar panels and energy.
-Think green power.
-In addition, solar-powered portable phone charger allows you to charge two devices simultaneously because we all have more than 1 USB device.
+Not only does it produce power for your device when you’re on the go, but it also helps you get introduced to solar panels and energy.
+Think of green power.
+In addition, solar-powered portable phone chargers allow you to charge two devices simultaneously.
+Because we all have more than one smart USB device.

 Ultimately, the Anker Solar charger was put to the test when I used it on my recent trekking trip to a mountain-waterfall path.
-The whole trip didn’t require any camping, so I was using the solar panel while I was hiking.
-And the port provided enough power to charge my phone, portable Wi-Fi, and camera.
+It was just a day trip so I didn’t require any camping gear, so I was using the solar panel as a charger while I was hiking.
+The USB port provided enough power to charge my phone, portable Wi-Fi unit, AC output power bank, and camera.

 Without much ado, I’ve listed down a comprehensive review of the Anker 21W Powerport Solar!